Global smartphone sales to rise 13% in 2021, highest in 6 yrs

-New Delhi, April 25 (IANS) Riding on the migration to 5G and iPhone 12 super cycle, global smartphone revenues will increase more than 13 per cent (on-year) in 2021, the highest revenue growth in six years.
+New Delhi: Riding on the migration to 5G and iPhone 12 super cycle, global smartphone revenues will increase more than 13 per cent (on-year) in 2021, the highest revenue growth in six years.

 China, the US, India and Japan will account for 54 per cent of all smartphone wholesale revenues worldwide in 2021.